CenturyLinkCloud/PublicKB/Blueprints/Install-File-and-iSCSI-Services-on-Windows.md

 }}}

 ### Overview
-By leveraging [CenturyLink Cloud Public Blueprints](../Blueprints/centurylink-cloud-public-blueprint-packages.md), customers can automate operational tasks.
+By leveraging [Lumen Cloud Public Blueprints](../Blueprints/centurylink-cloud-public-blueprint-packages.md), customers can automate operational tasks.
 In using the **Install File and iSCSI Services on Windows** Blueprint, customers can add the File and iSCSI storage roles on Windows Servers in an automated fashion.

 ### Prerequisites

-* A CenturyLink Cloud Account
+* A Lumen Cloud Account
 * Supported Windows Operating Systems
    * Windows 2012 Datacenter 64-bit
    * Windows 2012 R2 Datacenter 64-bit